kekeli92/alx-low_level_programming/0x00-hello_world/README.md

-Writing a C program  that prints followed by a new line
+C program that prints exatlty followed by a new line